top of page

 The Biggest Anti-Aging Organ May Be Muscle

-One of the most important markers of healthy aging is muscle.
-As people get older, they naturally tend to lose muscle mass, strength, and power.
-This can increase the risk of falls, frailty, insulin resistance, weight gain, and loss of independence.
+One of the most critical markers of healthy aging is muscle.
+As individuals age, they naturally lose muscle mass, strength, and power.
+This loss can increase the risk of falls, frailty, insulin resistance, weight gain, and loss of independence.

-That is why anti-aging medicine must include more than lab testing and supplements.
+Thus, anti-aging medicine must encompass more than lab testing and supplements.
 It must include a plan to build or preserve lean muscle.

-The CDC recommends that older adults include aerobic activity, muscle-strengthening activity, and balance training as part of a healthy lifestyle.
+The CDC recommends that older adults engage in aerobic activity, muscle-strengthening activity, and balance training as part of a healthy lifestyle.
 Physical activity can help preserve independence, bone health, balance, coordination, and overall function.

 A practical anti-aging exercise plan often includes: